AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

    end Gyro_Interrupts;

 In the above we set the interrupt priority to 245, presumably a value conformant with this specific target.
+You should be familiar with this pragmas too, because there is some much existing code using it.
+New code should use the aspect, ideally.

-If we don't specify the priority for some protected object containing an interrupt handler (using either the pragma or the aspect), the initial priority of protected objects of that type is implementation-defined, but within the range of the subtype :ada:`Interrupt_Priority`.
+If we don't specify the priority for some protected object containing an interrupt handler (using either the pragma or the aspect), the initial priority of protected objects of that type is compiler-defined, but within the range of the subtype :ada:`Interrupt_Priority`.
 Generally speaking you should specify the priorities per those of the interrupts handled, assuming they have distinct values, so that you can reason